-- 140 or Waze.
-This sources provide live (or statistical) data regarding traffic values and reported incidents, although to integrate this data into our framework it is needed to convert this data into travel speed per road segment or to turn into barriers or restrictions GIS layers.
-Other solutions with near-real time analysis capabilities can be to use GPS data - from emergency vehicles, or the expertise of their drivers, especially for emergency management analysis. - The network layer represents the exposure; to evaluate the vulnerability of network segments to a specific natural hazard (or 145 multi-hazard - the analysis can also take this dimension), it is required to associate failure probabilities.
+The network layer represents the exposure; to evaluate the vulnerability of network segments to a specific natural hazard (or multiple hazards - the analysis can also take this dimension), it is required to associate failure probabilities.
 For individual structures (such as bridges, tunnels, pump facilities, electricity poles) or for buildings (including network buildings), vulnerability functions are commonly used to determine damage probability or even more: functionality loss or resilience functions such as closure time or recovery cost.
-Although it is recommended to use structure-specific (local) functions, considering particular properties of the structure and of the construction practices in the specific country/region, there are - 150 currently available fragility function libraries, collected and harmonized in projects such as Hazus, Syner-G or SERA, which can be associated, preliminary, to some of the assets in other region.
-In some cases, analyzing the probability of a building to collapse can be further linked to the probability of road blockage, due to debris for example (in case of earthquakes, there are equations in this purpose such as Santarelli et al., 2018; Zanini et al., 2017; Argyroudis et al., 2005; Moroux et al., 2004).
-Knowing where affected areas are also contributes to the evaluation of indirect risk, aiding for example to calculate the chance - 155 of people caught under debris to survive, using results of on-field studies such as Hekimoglu et al. (2013), Coburn and Spence (2002) or Goncharov (1997).
+Although it is recommended to use structure-specific (local) functions, considering particular properties of the structure and of the construction practices in the specific country or region, there are currently available fragility function libraries, collected and harmonized in projects such as Hazus, Syner-G or SERA, which can be associated, preliminarily, with some of the assets in other region.
+In some cases, analyzing the probability of a building to collapse can be further linked to the probability of road blockage, due to debris, for example (in the case of earthquakes, there are equations for this purpose, such as those of Santarelli et al., 2018; Zanini et al., 2017; Argyroudis et al., 2005; and Moroux et al., 2004).
+Knowing where affected areas are also contributes to the evaluation of indirect risk, aiding, for example, the calculation of the chance of people caught under debris to survive, using results of field studies such as those of Hekimoglu et al. (2013), Coburn and Spence (2002), or Goncharov (1997).

-After including references to the natural hazard, in the form of maps with transferable values to vulnerability functions, the result would be an evaluation of the direct possible damage and as such a probability of network segment blockage.
-This can be used for generating random scenario simulations using the Monte Carlo approach (potential acknowledged by Burt and earthquake or a road segment where rock falls happen even without a significant trigger).
+After including references to the natural hazard, in the form of maps with transferable values to vulnerability functions, the result would be an evaluation of the direct possible damage and, as such, a probability of network segment blockage.
+This can be used for generating random scenario simulations using the Monte Carlo approach (potential acknowledged by Burt and Graham, 1971) in order to test the behavior of the network in multiple probable situations.
+Assigning a probability of 100% for the failure of a network segment (indicating certain blockage) is useful for worstcase scenarios or clear cases of vulnerability (for example, a highly vulnerable bridge which will certainly not withstand high acceleration values due to an earthquake or a road segment where rockfalls happen even without a significant trigger).
 However, in most of the cases this probability will need to be smaller, allowing for random simulations to show multiple implication patterns.
-Also, post-disaster

-160 Graham, 1971), in order to test the behavior of the network in multiple probable situations.
-Assigning a probability of 100% for the failure of a network segment (indicating certain blockage) is useful for worst-case scenarios or clear cases of vulnerability (for example: a highly vulnerable bridge which will certainly not withstand high acceleration values due to an

-165 traffic can be considered independently for each simulation.
-Monte Carlo scenarios are usually supposed to come in large number (hundreds or thousands of runs) and, depending on the size of the network, the amount of computational time is expected to be considerable.
-However, the need for a vast number of Monte Carlo scenarios might not be really necessary.
-The existence of many viable detour routes in urban areas or the small number of identified network segments expected to be highly damaged can determine the need of a smaller sample of Monte Carlo scenarios - that is why the stabilization of results must
+Also, post-disaster traffic can be considered independently for each simulation.
+Monte Carlo scenarios are usually supposed to come in large numbers (hundreds or thousands of runs), and, depending on the size of the network, the amount of computational time is expected to be considerable.
+However, the need for a vast number of Monte Carlo scenarios might not really be necessary.
+The existence of many viable detour routes in urban areas or the small number of identified network segments expected to be highly damaged can determine the need of a smaller sample of Monte Carlo scenarios - this is why the stabilization of results must be traced.